 Not easily but it isn’t impossible.
 Take the train from Malaga to El Chorro village.
 When you get off look for the Caminito del Rey bus stop just outside and take it to the start of the walk.
 Note that there’s only 1 train a day in each direction, but only one of them fits in with the Caminito del Rey timetable.
 It currently leaves Malaga at 8.58am to arrive at El Chorro at 9.45am and returning at 9.14pm from El Chorro to arrive in Malaga at 9.52pm.
 Each journey costs €5.

-Book your Caminito del Rey ticket for a noon slot and make sure you complete the walk and then have a leisurely lunch followed by a walk around the area before you get the train back.
+Book your Caminito del Rey ticket for a noon slot, complete the walk and then have a leisurely lunch followed by a walk around the area before you get the train back.

 How do I get from one end to another?

 Shuttle buses link the two ends of the walk.
 They run roughly every 30 to 50 minutes on a first-come-first-served basis so you may not get on the first bus that comes along.
 The journey costs €1.55 and takes about 15 minutes.
 You can buy a ticket for the walk with the bus trip already included – we think this is a great idea.
 The buses run every 30 minutes from 8.30am to 4.30pm.

 Top tip – bus drivers don’t give change for anything bigger than a €5 note so make sure you’ve got some small change for the fare.

 Questions about the Caminito del Rey walkway itself